gd-labs/learning-ocaml/README.md

 # Defensive programming

-> Sometimes programmeres worry unnecessarily that defensive programming will be too expensive, eithe in terms of the time it costs them to implements the checks initially, or in the run-time costs that will be paid in checking assertions.
+> Sometimes programmers worry unnecessarily that defensive programming will be too expensive, either in terms of the time it costs them to implements the checks initially, or in the run-time costs that will be paid in checking assertions.
 These concerns are far too often misplaced.
-The time and money it costs society to rapair faults in software suggests that we could all afford to have programs that run a little more slowly.
+The time and money it costs society to repair faults in software suggests that we could all afford to have programs that run a little more slowly.